lucienfostier/Quick-Neural-Art-Transfer/README.md

 4. Has a server and a Kivy GUI client, so you can capture image using a mobile device and the use the GPU on a remote machine.

 content and styles
-Many image files are from https://github.com/jcjohnson/neural-style
+Many image files are from https://github.com/jcjohnson/neural-style and some are public domain

 CC-By  http://agf81.deviantart.com/art/Ivy-Texture-7-326197006?q=gallery%3ACreative-Commons%2F26171837&qo=33
 Ivy texture